dagalufh/Photo_Mover/README.md

 Photo Mover for moving photos from a single directory structure to multi level based on date taken.

+### Requirements
+This script requires you to run a Windows operating system.

 ### Installation:
 Download the file from https://github.com/dagalufh/Photo_Mover/releases and place it anywhere you like and run it.